Tuxcon-AU/tuxcon-web/services/email.md

 Title: Email Access
 Description: Details on how to access and configure your email clients
 Author: Tuxcon Technology
-Date: 2015/01/01
+Date: 2017/10/19
 */

 ## Email Access

 There are two primary ways to access your email.
-We provide 2 webmail portals (a modified SquirrelMail, and a plain RoundCube installation), but we also provide (and encourage the use of) IMAPS and POP3S (with IMAPS being the recommendation out of these two).
+We provide webmail facilities, but we also provide (and encourage the use of) IMAPS and POP3S (with IMAPS being the recommendation out of these two).

 ### Webmail

-You can access the [SquirrelMail](https://mail.tuxcon.com) interface [here](https://mail.tuxcon.com), or the [RoundCube](https://mail.tuxcon.com/rc/) interface [here](https://mail.tuxcon.com/rc/).
+You can access the [Webmail](https://mail.tuxcon.com/SOGo) interface [here](https://mail.tuxcon.com/SOGo), or the [Management](https://mail.tuxcon.com/) interface [here](https://mail.tuxcon.com/) in order to change your password, or create temporary aliases.

 ### Email Client